MrNeRF/gaussian-splatting-cuda/README.md

 - **[08-23-2023]**:
   - Command-line parameters have been added to specify the training data path and the output path.
 Note that the output path will not be automatically overwritten anymore.
-  - CUDA versions restrictions have been relaxed a bit to 11.7 or higher.
+  - CUDA version restrictions have been relaxed a bit to 11.7 or higher.
 The CUDA architecture of the system on which the software is being compiled is now auto-detected automatically.
   - There are a lot good first issues to grab if you would like to contribute.

 If you encounter any problems or issues, please [open an issue](https://github.com/MrNeRF/gaussian-splatting-cuda/issues) on GitHub.